 The Undergraduate Research Academy encourages students to expand their education beyond the classroom through participation in research and creative projects mentored by UCCS faculty.
 The Academy objective is to support collaborative efforts between the student and faculty member, where both members benefit from the experience.
 Academy students act as research assistants on meaningful projects identified by their faculty mentor.
+The faculty member is responsible for providing significant and meaningful guidance and mentorship.
 Through this opportunity, the student gains valuable experience, while being paid, and the faculty member’s research program goals are furthered.
-Academy students typically work 10 hours per week during the school year and 20 - 30 hours per week during the summer.
 Students may identify faculty mentors or vice versa.

-- An overall grade point average of 3.5 or greater
+- An overall grade point average of 3.5 or above

 - Project and faculty mentor identified